nirmalya8/deep-residual-networks/README.md

 # Deep Residual Networks: Notes and Implementation
+This readme contains notes and my intuitions of the paper "Deep Residual Learning for Image Recognition" by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun of Microsoft Research.

+This link redirects to the [original paper](https://arxiv.org/pdf/1512.03385.pdf).

+## Introduction
 The main aim of this paper is to ease the training of neural networks, which are substantially deeper, even going up to 1000 layers.

 Say there is a network, which performs quite well on the chosen performance measure.
 If we add a few more layers at the end of that network, which represent the Identity function(f(x)=x).
 So, the performance of this new network should not differ much from the original network as the layers added give out the same output as the input fed to them.
 Hence a deeper model should have training error no greater than its shallower counterpart.
 Figure 1 shows this representation.